The French Collection: Part I, #3: The Picnic at Giverny (1991)

-Picnic at Giverny depicts Willia Marie painting a portrait of a group of brightly-dressed women standing and sitting at a picnic in front of a pond at Giverny, in addition to the artist Pablo Picasso who is posing nude on the ground wearing a hat, looking over his shoulder at the viewer.
+Picnic at Giverny depicts Willia Marie painting a portrait of a group of brightly dressed women standing and sitting at a picnic in front of a pond at Giverny, in addition to the artist Pablo Picasso who is posing nude on the ground wearing a hat, looking over his shoulder at the viewer.
 The women are various real-life patrons and artistic supporters of Ringgold's, including the artist Emma Amos.
 In the text, Willia Marie writes to her Aunt Melissa that she was invited to Giverny - Claude Monet's home at the time - to paint a portrait, and based the portrait on Édouard Manet's painting Le Déjeuner sur l'herbe (1893).
 Willia Marie tells her Aunt that the inclusion of the elderly, naked Picasso was a reversal of the Manet work, in which the men are clothed and the women are naked.
 She also tells her Aunt that instead of painting strictly about the social ills of her time, she wants to paint things that will inspire and liberate her audience.

 As of 2022, The Picnic at Giverny was in the private collection of financier Eric S. Dobkin and his wife Barbara Dobkin.

 Part I, #4: Sunflowers Quilting Bee at Arles (1991)

 Sunflowers Quilting Bee at Arles depicts a group of famous African American women creating a quilt patterned with sunflowers, while sitting in a field of sunflowers in Arles.
 The women are being approached by the artist Vincent van Gogh holding a vase filled with flowers and seem disturbed by his arrival.
 The women portrayed are Sojourner Truth, Harriet Tubman, Madam C. J. Walker, Ida B. Wells, Mary McLeod Bethune, Fannie Lou Hamer, Rosa Parks, and Ella Baker, who comprise the fictional National Sunflower Quilters Society of America.
 In the text, Willia Marie describes her conversations with the women, who are touring the world making quilts.
 They describe themselves as all artists and tell her that when they are finished quilting, they can move on to the "real art" of working toward a better world.

 Sunflowers Quilting Bee at Arles was originally made while Ringgold was creating other works commissioned by Oprah Winfrey.
 Ringgold included historical Black women in the painting that Winfrey admired and Winfrey subsequently purchased it.
 As of 2022, the work was still in Winfrey's private collection.
-In 2024, the work was exhibited for sale at the art fair EXPO Chicago, presented by Ringgold's art dealer ACA Galleries.
+In 2024, the work was exhibited for sale at the art fair EXPO Chicago, presented by Ringgold's then art dealer ACA Galleries.